ibm-cloud-docs/loadbalancer-service/naas-overview.md

 {:note: .note}
 {:important: .important}

-# Demo: Network as a Service
+# Demo: Network as a service
 {: #naas-video}

 IBM© Cloud Network services, including Load Balancers, Security Groups, and CDN make it easy to build cloud-native applications with greater security, performance, and resiliency.
 In this demo, you’ll learn how you can use these services to create a simple three-tiered web app in a matter of clicks.